marchoeppner/nf-configs/doc/installation.md

 On Mac, we recommend you install Docker instead of Conda or any of the other container frameworks; its the simplest approach with the least amount of incompatibilies.

-Luckily, Docker has a detailed installation guide [here](https://docs.docker.com/desktop/install/mac-install/).
+Docker (Docker Desktop) has a detailed installation guide [here](https://docs.docker.com/desktop/install/mac-install/).

 ### Installing JRE

-Nextflow requires The Java JRE (>= 11, <= 21).
+Nextflow requires the Java JRE (>= 11, <= 21).
 To be able to specifically install that, we first need SDKMAN

 ```bash
 curl -s "https://get.sdkman.io" | bash
 ```

-Simply follow the instructions on the screen and then source your bash profile to make the changes that immediate effect:
+Simply follow the instructions on the screen and then source your bash profile to make the changes take immediate effect:

 ```bash
 source "$HOME/.sdkman/bin/sdkman-init.sh"